 It's possible that the myth about hair getting thicker as a result of shaving starts with pubescent boys and girls.
 But in reality, does shaving increase hair growth?
 Let's give a closer look.
-When adolescents and teenagers start shaving, it seems like hair starts growing in faster and thicker after each shave.
+When adolescents and teenagers start shaving, it seems like hair starts growing faster and thicker after each shave.
 While that's probably true, it's not a causal relationship; it's just a coincidence in timing.
-In fact, hair starts growing more as you age.
-This means that, whether the razor was pulled out of the closet or not, those pubescent hairs would have begun to appear at an increasing rate regardless.
+Hair starts growing more as you age.

 Hair grooming more as you age is true for all sorts of body hair.
 17-year-old boys might only have a few chin hair sprouts, which they can sometimes count on one hand.
 That same man at 27 years old might be able to grow a full, luscious beard.
 That's not because he's been shaving his face for ten years; it's simply because time and human development have made that beard possible over a decade of becoming an adult.
 The same is true for women who shave their legs (here's how to shave your legs with The Lawn Mower® 4.0); when they first start shaving, it might seem like they have stubble appearing more and more quickly, but that has nothing to do with the razor itself.
 It simply means they started shaving at a time when the body was ready to start massaging those body hair follicles into action.